 The books have been adapted as a major new television series for BBC One, produced by Brontë Film and Television.

 The fourth novel, Lethal White, is in the works.

-Why have you chosen to turn to writing crime fiction?
+Why have you chosen to write crime fiction?

-To begin with I was yearning to go back to the beginning of a writing career in this new genre, to work without hype or expectation and to receive totally unvarnished feedback.
+Yes, I really wanted to go back to the beginning of a writing career in this new genre, to work without hype or expectation and to receive totally unvarnished feedback.
+I wanted it to be just about the writing.
 It was a fantastic experience and I only wish it could have gone on a little longer than it did.
 I was grateful at the time for all the feedback from publishers and readers, and for some great reviews.
 Being Robert Galbraith was all about the work, which is my favourite part of being a writer.
-Now my cover has been blown, I plan to continue to write as Robert to keep the distinction from other writing and because I rather enjoy having another persona.
+Since my cover has been blown, I continue to write as Robert to keep the distinction from other writing and because I rather enjoy having another persona.